wh-alice/mig_visualstudio/vs/extensibility/verifying-subtypes-of-a-project-at-run-time.md

     ```

-3. Get the list of project type GUIDs by invoking the <xref:Microsoft.VisualStudio.Shell.Flavor.IVsAggregatableProjectCorrected.GetAggregateProjectTypeGuids*>.
+3. Get the list of project type GUIDs by invoking the <xref:Microsoft.VisualStudio.Shell.Flavor.IVsAggregatableProjectCorrected.GetAggregateProjectTypeGuids%2A>.

     ```
     string projTypeGuids = AP.GetAggregateProjectTypeGuids().ToUpper();